schmelto/abap/README.md

 Function modules are outdated.
 If you have to use one cause of implementing a BTE or something else create this function module and call a global class in it.
 **Example:**

-We have following function module
+We have following function module:
 ```abap
 FUNCTION Z_FI_EDI_PAYEXT_2441
   IMPORTING